joshbirnholz/JBCalendarDatePicker/README.md

 # JBCalendarDatePicker
 A replacement for UIDatePicker made for Catalyst.

+This is still a work in progress, there are bugs, and although it's written to work with different calendar systems and locales, it's not guaranteed to work correctly with everything!

 ## Installation

 To install, add the source to the top of your podfile: